sbenedetti21/calculator/README.md

-# calculator
+# React Calculator

-Calculator for FCA course
+Calculator for FCA course, using React, JavaScript, Html and some CSS.